Frostist/Sonoff-Homekit/README.md

-# Sonoff_ESP8266_Homekit
+# Sonoff_Homekit

-A simple project that allows for a fan to be controlled by an ESP8266 unit.
+A simple project that allows for a fan to be controlled by an ESP8285 unit.

 Go back to [Will's Homekit stuff](https://github.com/Frostist/Wills-Homekit-Stuff)